 Demand Flexibility Service explained

-In 2022, the ESO launched a new Demand Flexibility Service (DFS) for the winter period, rewarding homes and businesses for shifting their electricity use during DFS events.
-Over 1.6 million households and businesses participated in supporting the ESO balance the grid at peak times.
+In 2022, NESO, operating as the Electricity System Operator (ESO) launched a new Demand Flexibility Service (DFS) for the winter period, rewarding homes and businesses for shifting their electricity use during DFS events.
+Over 1.6 million households and businesses participated in the service, helping to balance the national electricity network at peak times.

 DFS returned for winter 2023/24, and saw even more homes and businesses get involved.